temporalio/edu-appdatasec-go-code/samples/composite-converter/README.md

 ## Part B: Using your customized Composite Converter

-As with the Custom Codec example, you can customize your data conversion behaivior by adding a `DataConverter` parameter t your `client.Options()` field.
+As with the Custom Codec example, you can customize your data conversion behavior by adding a `DataConverter` parameter to your `client.Options()` field.

 ```go
 c, err := client.Dial(client.Options{